sagarpoudel638/FinanceTracker/README.md

  Demo: [Click Here](https://finance-tracker-sagarpoudels-projects.vercel.app/)
 ---
-# Copyright

-© [2024] [Sagar Poudel].
-All rights reserved.

-This project is protected by copyright.
-You are not allowed to copy, modify, distribute, or sell this software without explicit permission from the copyright holder.
----
 ## 🛠️ Features

 - **Real-Time Savings Calculation**: Updates savings and remaining days live as you input values.